Last updated: 27 August 2025

 ✅ Best Practices

-• Use min-w-* only when you need layout constraints — not for general sizing.
+• Use min-w-* only when you need to prevent collapsing, not as a general width setter.

-• Combine with max-w-\* to define a range (min-to-max width).
+• Combine with max-w-* to define a flexible range.

-• Pair with flex, grid, or inline-block layouts that support shrinking/growing.
+• Works best with flexbox, grid, or inline-block layouts.

 ♿ Accessibility Notes